manoa-bites/manoa-bites.github.io/index.md

 ### Admin Page

-When logged into the admin account, there is an option in the dropdown menu after clicking on your email.
+When logged into the admin account, there is an aditional option in the dropdown menu after clicking on your email called "Admin".

 <img width="100%" src="assets/admindropdown.png" alt="How to access admin information">